Riddle Me This:

 But by the time Riddle dropped out of sight after the murder of Hepzibah Smith he knew his target faction’s party line backward and forward and could quote it chapter and verse.
 He knew who the easily deluded were and, probably, the name of their fraternal organization.
 And he held them all in contempt.
 He despised the older generation, Muggle or wizard.

 But every child, every bored scion who was motivated by a desire for power over other people was his meat.
 He could use that desire for his ends.
-And when he decided it was time to make his move towards setting up his very own personal bid for absolute power, he knew what to promise them and was able to reel them and, ultimately, their descendants right to heel, to serve him as his tools.
+And when he decided it was time to make his move towards setting up his very own personal bid for absolute power, he knew what to promise them and was able to reel them, and ultimately, their descendants right to heel, to serve him as his tools.
 All promises phrased in terms that they certainly “could” have, but probably “would” not manage to refuse.
 He had no intentions of ever fulfilling his promises to them.
 When they had served his purposes, he would see them slaughtered like sheep.

 (After GoF I found myself wondering if the older Death Eater, Nott, in the graveyard scene was one of the original followers who had taken Tom in — and were taken in by him in turn — when he was just a boy at Hogwarts.
 And I discover that while I had the details wrong, I had the essence of the matter absolutely right.
 There was a Nott among his very earliest followers, and we are given to suspect it was the same man.)

-Also, allow me to say, right off the top, that I think the last thing that Voldemort really wanted is what he claimed he wanted when he is out addressing his troops.
+Also, allow me to say, right off the top, that I think the last thing that Voldemort really wanted is what he claimed he wanted when he was out addressing his troops.
 Rowling was flatly not able to convince me of that when she flip-flopped back to her first version of “what Riddle wants”.

 Stop and think for a moment.
 Tom showed every intention of eventually overturning the Ministry of Magic’s authority, and even in HBP he seemed probably capable of doing it, but did he have any coherent plan of setting anything functional in its place?

 We certainly hadn’t been given any hint of it.
-And what Rowling did give us after the fall of the Ministry was an overblown cartoon that was totally unbelievable, and was dependent upon the premise of a sheep-like populace which rolled over and accepted a Ministry policy flip-flop from; “Beware of You-Know-Who and the DEs!” to “Beware of the Muggle-borns who are stealing your magic!” in scarcely a month with not even a peep of protest, let alone resistance.
+And what Rowling did give us after the fall of the Ministry was an overblown cartoon version of 1984 that was totally unbelievable, and was dependent upon the premise of a sheep-like populace which rolled over and accepted a Ministry policy flip-flop from; “Beware of You-Know-Who and the DEs!” to “Beware of the Muggle-borns who are stealing your magic!” in scarcely a month with not even a peep of protest, let alone any resistance.

 What we got was an incoherent muddle of pre-adolescent ranting against any kind of established authority, and rude names directed at anyone his followers have been brought up to regard as inferiors.
 Indeed by the time we were privileged to be in attendance upon one of his “mustering of the troops” in GoF the rhetoric was so overdone and bombastic that it almost came across as a deliberate mockery of his audience.
 You could practically envision him posturing and strutting about with a wooden sword, wearing folded newspaper bicorn hat.